willaguiar/DSW-collaborative-project/README.md

 # First meeting

 We should schedule a first meeting to detail the project further, set tasks, and set the hackathon times.
-Please vote below which time you would be available to meet: